 Mrs. Lyman Beecher Stowe, chairman of the program committee of the Forest Hills Gardens Mothers' Club, is active in arranging a series of lectures for parents, these lectures to be given by noted educators.
-On Monday evening, April 23, in the social room of the Church-in-the-Gardens, Dr. Kilpatrick will speak.
-Members of the club will be admitted free, but all others will pay 50 cents each.
+On Monday eve-Gardens, Dr. Kilpatrick will speak.
+Members of the club will be admitted free, but all others will pay 50 cents will be admitted free, but all others will pay each.
 The fathers are especially urged to attend.